liamtan28/portfolio-decorators/README.md

 ## Liam Tan

 Express offers the modern JS developer a lot of out of the box utility when developing web services.
 The Express router is a powerful tool for handling requests, triggering additional actions through middleware, and error handling, however there are some areas where Express leaves a lot to be desired.
-One unfortunate bi-product of Express' global middleware routing pattern is a tangible lack of granular access control over resources throughout your API.
+One unfortunate bi-product of Express' global middleware routing pattern is a lack of granular access control over resources throughout your API.
 Recently, I have fallen in love with a new way to implement an authorization layer with any with as much specificity as you need.
-Combined from a solid Route-Controller-Service design pattern that I talk about extensively [here], decorator functions go a long way into solving this problem.
+Combined from a solid Route-Controller-Service design pattern, decorator functions go a long way into solving this problem.

 Decorators are nothing new.
 In fact, you have the tried and true “Design Patterns: Elements of Reusable Object-Oriented Software (1994)” to thank for the first formal introduction of the decorator design pattern.
 While other strictly Object Oriented Programming languages such as Java picked up decorators along the way, TypeScript has only recently answered the call for us JS devs, and now we even have a [Stage 2 proposal for native decorator support](https://github.com/tc39/proposal-decorators) in the works.